redrogue/Marla-assets-shared/README.md

 # Subtree: Run this in the Terminal in the Project

-This will create the folders
+This will create the folders in public/

 ```
 git remote add marla-shared https://github.com/redrogue/Marla-assets-shared.git